Biodiversity

 • The development of the approximately 9 km long old Raasakka riverbed as a natural breeding area for migratory fish continued by the pumping of additional water into the riverbed throughout the summer season.

-• The cooperation of a modelling project of the Iijoki old riverbed at Raasakka aims to explore the possibilities of developing the old riverbed into a migratory fish nursery area and migratory fish route.
-A working group to monitor the work has been established.
+• The cooperation of a modelling project of the Iijoki old riverbed at Raasakka explored the possibilities of developing the old riverbed into a migratory fish nursery area and migratory fish route.

-• A hydraulic fishway, Fishheart, has been installed at Raasakka, the lowermost power plant in the Iijoki river, for the 2023–2025 period.
-The functionality of Fishheart is actively developed and improved in cooperation with the supplier.
+• A hydraulic fishway, Fishheart, was installed at Raasakka, the lowermost power plant in the Iijoki river in 2023.
+The functionality of Fishheart was developed and improved in cooperation with the supplier.

-• Two fishways will be built at the Portimokoski power plant of our asscociated company Tornionlaakson Voima.
+• Two fishways have been built at the Portimokoski power plant of our asscociated company Tornionlaakson Voima.
 Located in Tengeliönjoki river, they will open up a breeding area of 1,000 km for migratory fish.
-The first one, a natural fisway was completed in autumn of 2024, and the second will be built during 2025.
+The first one, a natural fisway was completed in autumn of 2024, and the second was completed in the autumn of 2025.

 We use sustainable wood-based fuels